eagle840/katacoda-labs/jekyll/step2.md

 `cd ~/my_blog`{{execute T2}}

-`jekyll serve --host 0.0.0.0`{{execute T2}}
+WIP lets run this as a job in the background as opposed to a new terminal `jekyll serve --host 0.0.0.0`{{execute T2}}

 You should see the new content the web page you opened in the last stage.